H\"older regularity for collapses of point vortices: Proof of Hölder regularity in bounded domains: Theorem .

 By uniqueness of the limit, it is possible to identify

-The fact that the convergence of $P_X(t)$ towards $P_X$ in $\cD'$ is actually a convergence in the weak sense of measure comes from the fact that the measure $P_t$ is bounded\footnote{It possible to write to an alternate proof of this convergence property that exploits the boundedness property of $P_t$ seen as a family indexed by $t\in[0,T)$ of signed measure on $\Omega$.} for all $t$.
-Indeed, for $\varphi$ a test function, a direct computation gives
+The fact that the convergence of $P_t$ towards $P^\ast$ in $\cD'$ is actually a convergence in the weak sense of measures comes from the fact that the measure $P_t$ is bounded (by $\sum_i|a_i|$) for all $t$. \end{proof}